CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 3. From the top menu, select **+Initiative definition**.

 4. On the New Initiative definition page, select the following:
-    - Initiative scope: Your Subscription
+    - Initiative location: Your Subscription
     - Name: Contoso Security Benchmark
     - Description: Baseline for security policies to appear alongside with the built-in recommendations
     - Category: select Create new and type: Contoso